Skip to main content

 • Inspired by the new ideas, it makes me look forward to going to school the next day

-• 3 aspects of the arts on the same story
+• Three aspects of the arts on the same story

 • The practical nature of the workshop.
 Physical samples of work.
 PPT presentation from real classrooms.